Healthy Homes Assessment Kingsley-Chatham

 Home Assessments Kingsley-Chatham for Rental Properties

-There are a myriad of things to look over during an home evaluation to determine if your rental property meets the minimal requirements of the Healthy Homes Standard.
-A few examples are:
+There are a myriad of concerns to be able to examine when conducting a house assessment to see if your rental property is in compliance with the minimal requirements of the Healthy Homes Standards.
+The most common are:

 • Does the home has enough ventilation, including extractor fans?

-The consequences of not having an Healthy Home with regard to the Residential Tenancies Act and consequently getting on the wrong side of the ruling on tenancy solutions ruling can be extremely costly for landlords and property managers.
-For professional assistance, get in touch today to schedule your rental property house assessment.
+The consequences of not having an Healthy Home with regard to lawful Residential Tenancies Act and consequently being in the wrong of a ruling on tenancy services ruling can be extremely costly for landlords and property managers.
+For specialist advice get in touch today to schedule your rental property home evaluation.

 home assessments for rental properties